surniaulula/wpsso/readme.txt

 	<li>WordPress REST API and More!</li>
 </ul>

-<p><strong>WPSSO reads your existing content, plugin data, and API data:</strong></p>
+<p><strong>WPSSO reads your existing content, plugin and service API data:</strong></p>

 There's no need to manually re-enter descriptions, titles, product information, or re-select images / videos.
-WPSSO can be your only social and search optimization plugin, or combined to improve the structured data of another SEO plugin (All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).
+WPSSO can be your only social and search optimization plugin, or combined to improve the structured data of another SEO plugin (like All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).

 <p><strong>WPSSO is fast, lightweight, reliable, and coded for performance:</strong></p>